 Having made hundreds of cheesecakes over the years using a wafer crumb crust, I didn't really need the extra step.
 No one cared.

 But now that I live and breathe food, something most food bloggers can relate to, I need to be able to use graham crackers, which are totally different from vanilla or honey cookies.

-And besides, unless you're in Buenos Aires, you'll never be able to duplicate something that calls for store-bought argentinian vanilla cookies, right?
+And besides, unless you're in Buenos Aires, you'll never be able to duplicate something that calls for store-bought Argentinian vanilla cookies, right?

 So it came down to two recipes, because, really, there was no need to look any further.

-There was such a slim chance that they wouldn't be wonderful, I decided to skip that margin.
+There was such a slim chance that they wouldn't be wonderful, so I decided to skip that margin.

 I had already made both recipes two years ago, trying to use the dough as a pie dough for a cheesecake pie I make.
 That was before I started this blog, and I didn't pay much attention to the subtleties between them.
 Oh, but that's all changed now.

 Let's start with my favorite baker, Nancy Silverton.

 Her recipe, interestingly, has no graham flour in it, which for me is perfect, since it's also something not easy to find here.

 The time I made this dough to use as a pie dough, it was good, but it didn't have the right texture, crumbly for starters, a crumb and melted butter crust has.